Southern Line (Cape Town): History

 The Wynberg Railway Company was established in 1861 to build a railway line from Salt River Junction to Wynberg, which opened on 19 December 1864.
 In 1876 the company was taken over by the Cape Government Railways, and the line, which had originally been built to the standard gauge, was rebuilt to Cape gauge.

 The extension to Muizenberg opened on 15 December 1882, and a further extension to Kalk Bay on 5 May 1883.
-The final extension, to the naval base at Simon's Town, opened on 1 December 1890.
-The line was electrified with overhead catenary in 1928.
+Initially there were no stops between Wynberg and Muizenberg.
+A turntable for the steam locomotive, built by Cowans Sheldon and Co Ltd in Carlisle in the UK, was installed at Kalk Bay.
+There was a corresponding turntable in Cape Town just south-east of the railway crossing Strand street.
+The final extension, to the naval base at Simon's Town, opened on 1 December 1890, and the Kalk Bay turntable was moved there.
+The line was electrified with a 3000V DC overhead catenary in 1928.

 Operation

 The line runs on "Cape gauge" track, and is electrified with 3,000 V DC overhead catenary.
-Service on the line is provided by Electric Multiple Units of Class 5M2A and Class 10M5.
-The units are made up in an eight-car configuration, shorter than on the other Metrorail routes in Cape Town, because many of the platforms on the Southern Line are too short to handle longer trains.
+Service on the line is provided by Electric Multiple Units of X'Trapolis Mega as of February 2023.
+Previously, the South African Class 5M2 and South African Class 10M3 were used with the X'Trapolis Mega.
+The Class 5M2 and 10M3 units were made up in an eight-car configuration, shorter than on the other Metrorail routes in Cape Town, because many of the platforms on the Southern Line are too short to handle longer trains.